ozkriff/zoc/README.md

 system on https://github.com/ozkriff/zoc.
 Any feedback would be much appreciated!

 NOTE: You must apologize my English level.
-I’m trying to do my best :) .
+I'm trying to do my best :) .
 Please open an issue if anything in docs or comments is strange/unclear/can be improved.

 ## License